 (American, 1904–1948) was one of the most renowned artists of the early New York School, and was profoundly influential on the next generation of artists, even after his tragic early death.
-Gorky was born Vostanik Manoog Adoyan in the small village of Khorkom in Turkish Armenia, where his family was victimized by Turkish persecutors.
-His father fled to the United States to avoid the draft when Gorky was still a boy; Gorky was not reunited with him until 1920, when he arrived with his sister in the United States after witnessing the death of his mother at the hands of Turkish militants.
-In 1925 he moved to New York City and adopted the pseudonym Arshile Gorky, claiming to be a relative of the Russian writer, Maxim Gorky.
+Gorky was born Vostanik Manoog Adoyan in the small village of Khorkom in Turkish Armenia.
+At the height of the Armenian Genocide, his father fled to the United States to avoid the draft when Gorky was still a boy; Gorky was not reunited with him until 1920, when he arrived with his sister in the United States after witnessing the death of his mother at the hands of Turkish militants.
+In 1925, he moved to New York City and adopted the pseudonym Arshile Gorky, claiming to be a relative of the Russian writer, Maxim Gorky.

 and Pablo Picasso

 .
 Gorky befriended a number of emigrant artists during the 1930s, including Willem de Kooning

 and Mark Rothko

 .
 From 1942 on, Gorky lived in the countryside in Sherman, CT, where, following a series of devastating personal events, he committed suicide in 1948.